 In his first scene he actively does his best to be the perfect guest to Monsieur LaPadite asking for permission to smoke, sit, ask questions of LaPadite, speak in English and also compliments the flavor of the milk he's given.
 Hans even shows his viewpoint on the Jews saying he doesn't like the propaganda against them.

 "If the Jews were compared to an animal it would be the rat.
 I, however, don't see it as an insult. (brief pause) Consider the environment of a rat.
 It is undoubtedly dangerous and unfriendly yet they survive which I find rather inspiring."

-VIKI and the NS-5's from I, Robot.
-They are polite and calm while trying to take over the world.
+I Robot: VIKI and the NS-5's are polite and calm while trying to take over the world.

 (The normally loyal robot blocks Susan's way) Robot: Please remain calm.
 Robot: Please refrain from going to your windows or doors.
 Susan: Deactivate!
 Susan: Commence emergency shutdown!
 Robot: We are attempting to avoid human losses during this transition.

 Robot: You have been deemed hazardous.
 Will you comply?